Introduction / History

 The Saharia who live in the hills have recently become aware of Indian national party politics.
-The younger generation is now learning to read and write their own language; however, most of the Saharia remain illiterate.
+The younger generation is now learning to read and write their own language.

 The Saharia farmers use the "slash and burn" method of cultivation along the hill slopes.
 This has brought them into tremendous conflict with the Forestry Department.
 Their main crops include gourds, millet, sorghum, and wild rice.

-The Saharia practice their traditional ethnic religions.
-However, they are also aware of Hindu values and use them in defining their own identity.
+The Saharia practice traditional ethnic religions.
+They are, however, also aware of Hindu values and they use them in defining their own identity.
 As a non-literate culture, they associate literacy with the power of the shaman's familiar spirits.
-All illnesses and deaths are believed to be caused by the spirits of the dead.
+They believe that all illnesses and deaths are caused by the spirits of the dead.

-Since most of the Saharia are illiterate, there is a great need for the Gospel to be presented to them through radio broadcasts and the Jesus film.
-Increased intercession and missions efforts are necessary for reaching the Saharia for Christ.
+Since the Saharia are an oral people group, there is a great need for the gospel to be presented to them through radio broadcasts and the JESUS Film.
+They need more intercessors and missionaries.

-* Ask the Lord to call people who are willing to go to India and share Christ with the Saharia.
+Ask the Lord to call people who are willing to share Christ with the Saharia people.

-* Ask the Holy Spirit to soften the hearts of the Saharia towards Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of the Saharia towards Christ so that they will be receptive to the gospel.